 As I mentioned earlier Find A Grave is a community-based website, it relies on the contributions that are made by the volunteers who have shaped what this site is today.

 If you do intend to contribute to the site then you will need to register your name and details.
-I suppose this is somewhat of a screening process which tries to limit people from adding just any kind of information.
+I suppose this is somewhat of a screening process that tries to limit people from adding just any kind of information.

-- Add a Memorial – Add either photos, information or both to a new person to be added to the collection of graves.
+• Add a Memorial – Add either photos, information, or both to a new person to be added to the collection of graves.

-- Upload Photos – Upload more photos to an existing person in the collection.
+• Upload Photos – Upload more photos to an existing person in the collection.

-- Transcribe Photos – Transcribe the inscription that appears on a tombstone.
+• Transcribe Photos – Transcribe the inscription that appears on a tombstone.

-- Forums – Help others with their inquiries within the site’s forum.
+• Forums – Help others with their inquiries within the site’s forum.

 Becoming a new member